 Erdogan says Trump meeting with Arab, Muslim leaders on Gaza was ‘fruitful’

-Trump presents plan on ending war on margins of UNGA dominated by Gaza, billed meeting as “the group that could do it”.
+Trump presents plan on ending war on margins of UNGA dominated by Gaza, billed countries attending meeting as ‘the group that could do it’.

 Turkiye’s Recep Tayyip Erdogan has said that he is “pleased” with the results of a “fruitful” meeting between United States President Donald Trump and Arab and Muslim leaders on ending Israel’s war on Gaza.

-The positive sentiment was echoed by Trump, who said Tuesday’s meeting with “all of the big players except Israel” on the sidelines of the 80th United Nations General Assembly in New York had been “successful”, as Israel continues to relentlessly bombard Gaza City, kill dozens of Palestinians daily, and forcibly displace tens of thousands to an unknown fate.
+The positive sentiment was echoed by Trump, who said Tuesday’s meeting with “all of the big players except Israel” on the sidelines of the 80th United Nations General Assembly in New York, had been “successful”, as Israel continues to relentlessly bombard Gaza City, kill dozens of Palestinians daily, and forcibly displace tens of thousands to an unknown fate.

 Recommended Storieslist of 3 items